• Skip to primary navigation

 Next add sugar, salt, egg, and vanilla and mix well, then slowly add the flour and baking powder and mix until fully incorporated.

-Divide the dough in half and wrap each half in plastic wrap and refrigerate for 1 hour.
+Divide the dough in half and wrap each half in plastic wrap and refrigerate for one hour.

 Or if you’d rather, you could just place the each half in a plastic zipper bag and place it in the refrigerator, the plastic wrap just tends to be a little less expensive.